Atlas975/Notes/MediaCoding/ImageMatching/Harris_corner_detection.md

 \end{split}
 \end{equation}$$
 $$k=\text{is an empirically determined constant eg. }k=0.04 \text{ to }0.06$$
-- A higher $R$ value indicates a larger ellipses and a higher probability of a window being a corner
+- A higher $R$ value indicates a larger ellipses and a higher probability of a pixel being a corner

+## Non-maxima suppression
+- Refers to the method used to classify if a pixel is a corner or not using the following steps:
-- Using a threshold to determine if a window
+1. Using a threshold to determine if a pixel is a corner is not ideal as this will vary between images.
+Instead the following based on the maximum R value in the image is used:

+$$R(x,y)>0.1\cdot max(R)$$

+2. The candidate becomes a corner if it's R value is a local maximum in a 3x3 window, further filtering down pixels to ones that are most likely to be a corner:

+$$R(x,y) > \{ R(x-1,y-1), R(x-1,y), R(x-1,y+1)\dots \}$$